David Córdova, PhD

 IRTI Mentor: Geoffrey Hunt, PhD

 Christine E. Spadola earned her PhD from the Robert Stempel College of Public Health and Social Work at Florida International University in December of 2015.
-She is currently a Visiting Assistant Professor in the Department of Social Work at FIU, and in January 2017 she will begin a postdoctoral fellow position with Harvard Medical School, Division of Sleep Medicine.
+She is currently an Assistant Professor at Florida Atlantic University at the Phyllis and Harvey Sandler School of Social Work.
+She completed her postdoctoral research at Harvard Medical School’s Division of Sleep and Circadian Disorders in conjunction with Brigham and Women’s Hospital.
 Dr. Spadola’s research interests include health and wellness promotion, mindfulness, and racial, ethnic and socioeconomic disparities in physical and mental health, with specific interests in yoga research, appetitive disorders and substance abuse.
 Christine’s dissertation focused on psychosocial adaptations of young adult, Hispanic/Latino bariatric surgery patients and is entitled “A Mixed-Methods Exploration of Alcohol Use among Racially/Ethnically Diverse Young Adult Bariatric Surgery Patients.”

 Dr. Spadola is also a Licensed Mental Health Counselor who has over 13 years of clinical and behavioral research experience working with culturally diverse and at-risk populations.
 Prior to her doctoral studies, Christine received extensive research experience and was formerly the Project Coordinator for six RO1 grants working with at-risk populations in the areas of drug use, HIV, and health promotion.
 Most recently, Christine served as a post-doctoral fellow with FIU’s Banyan Research Institute for Dissemination, Grants, and Evaluation (FIU-BRIDGE) and was the Project Coordinator for a quasi-experimental study investigating yoga as a complementary therapy for at-risk youth.